-Prudence Oakley was born on 20 May 1796, in Person, North Carolina, United States as the daughter of Walter Oakley and Sarah Mary Anderson.
+When Prudence Oakley was born on 20 May 1796, in Person, North Carolina, United States, her father, Walter Oakley, was 47 and her mother, Sarah Mary Anderson, was 36.
 She married Barnett Blalock on 4 November 1817, in Person, North Carolina, United States.
-They were the parents of at least 7 sons and 6 daughters.
+They were the parents of at least 7 sons and 7 daughters.
 She died on 3 June 1866, in Rougemont, Durham, North Carolina, United States, at the age of 70, and was buried in Mangum Township, Durham, North Carolina, United States.

 Do you know Prudence?
 Do you have a story about her that you would like to share?
 Sign In or Create a FREE Account